Knockout Kings 2001

-Knockout Kings 2001 is a video game released for PlayStation on October 30, 2000 and on PlayStation 2 on February 5, 2001.
+Knockout Kings 2001 (known as Box Champions 2001 in Germany for the PS1) is a boxing video game developed by EA Sports.
+The third installment in the Knockout Kings series, the game was released for PlayStation in 2000, and later for PlayStation 2 in 2001.
+Oscar De La Hoya and Shane Mosley appear on the North American cover, while the European cover features Lennox Lewis.

 Gameplay

 Knockout Kings 2001 features a roster of 40 boxers, increased from the 25 featured in Knockout Kings 2000.
 Alongside retired boxers like Muhammad Ali and Sugar Ray Leonard, the game also featured contemporary boxers like Lennox Lewis and Shane Mosley.
 It is the only game in the series to feature female boxers, which included Mia St. John, Christy Martin, Lucia Rijker, and Regina Halmich.
 Commentary during in-game matches was provided by Al Bernstein, Max Kellerman and Teddy Atlas, while Mills Lane and Richard Steele were featured as the referees.
 Jimmy Lennon Jr. was featured as the ring announcer.
+In the European version, the commentary was instead provided by Harry Carpenter, Barry McGuigan and Ian Darke.

 The ability for the player to create their own character was retained from the previous game.
 Alongside standard moves such as jabs, uppercuts, and roundhouse punches, the player can also perform "dirty" moves against opponents including low punches, elbows and head butts.